Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering: Experiments

 \subsubsection{\textbf{Comparison with baselines}}

 The results of this experiment are reported in Table~\ref{tab:main-results}.
-The findings show that \rmdpwithsearchshort statistically significantly outperforms all the baselines across all categories, achieving a \textbf{13.1\%} relative improvement on average over the best baseline (row 6).
-This clearly demonstrates the superiority of \rmdpwithsearchshort compared to the baselines.
+The findings show that \rmdpwithsearchshort outperforms all the baselines across all categories, achieving a \textbf{10.8\%} relative improvement on average over the best baseline (row 8).
+The improvements are statistically significant with respect to t-test with 95\% confidence.
+This demonstrates the superiority of \rmdpwithsearchshort compared to the baselines.
 To compare our thinking-as-an-MDP method with baselines, we also report the results using only a single inference (rows 1-4).
 The results from this experiment show that our method (row 4) outperforms all single inference baselines (rows 1-3), with statistically significant improvements in two out of three categories and overall performance.
 Specifically, our method achieves a \textbf{7.2\%} relative improvement in average performance, suggesting that our thinking approach is significantly more effective than CoT.